jaols/PSJumpStart/ReadMe.md

 This module comes with a `.cmd` file used for calling its corresponding PowerShell.
 The `runCleanupEmptyGroups.cmd` will launch the `CleanupEmptyGroups.ps1` PowerShell script with any provided arguments.
 The default behaviour of this template is to catch any output from the PowerShell and dump it to a log file in a `logs` sub folder.
 If any unhandled exceptions occur they will be put in a separate `ERR_` log file.
 The primary use for this is in the Task Scheduler.
 If you launch a PowerShell script directly from Task Scheduler you will not be able to get the exception data written by the PowerShell script.
 The `.cmd` file will trap and log the information.
-The recomendation for Task Scheduled scripts is using a `.dfp` named after the service account running the job.
+The recomendation for Task Scheduled scripts is using a `.json` or `.dfp` named after the service account running the job.
 Then you may turn off any other logging method for `.ps1` files and let the `.cmd` file handle logging to file.

 ## How to debug

 The problem; If you are calling a function in a loaded module and want to see the results from `Write-Verbose` you need to add `-Verbose:$VerbosePrefererence` in the arguments for the call.
-By using  `dfp` files you may activate debug mode for whatever part you need.
+By using `json` or `dfp` files you may activate debug mode for whatever part you need.
 Please note that the global variable `$PSDefaultParameterValues` is lost in nested `psm1` function calls.
 So if you call a sub-function from a `psm1` function you need to retreive the content of `$PSDefaultParameterValues` into the calling `psm1` function using `$PSDefaultParameterValues = (Get-Variable -Name PSDefaultParameterValues -Scope Global).Value`

 ### Global debugging

-Edit the PSJumpStart module `dfp`file to activate debug mode for ALL scripts, modules and function calls: set `*:Verbose=$true`in the file.
+Edit the PSJumpStart module `json` and `dfp`files to activate debug mode for ALL scripts, modules and function calls: set `"*:Verbose":true`and `*:Verbose=$true`in the files.
 The next execution session will activate verbose mode across the board.
-This can be done by using a specific user `dfp`file so only that user will get verbose feedback.
+This can be done by using a specific user `json` and/or `dfp`file so only that user will get verbose feedback.

 ### Specific script debugging

 To debug your script as well as get `Write-Verbose`printouts from ALL used modules and functions;

-1. Create a `dfp`file with the same name as your script.
+1. Create a `json` or `dfp`file (depending on what the script uses) with the same name as your script.
-2. Put `*:Verbose=$true`in it.
+2. Put `"*:Verbose":true` or `*:Verbose=$true`in it.
 3. Run the script to load `Verbose` mode in current session.

-Using the argument `-Verbose` at the command prompt will override the `dfp`file settings introducing the limits mentioned before, but may be needed at some scenarios.
+Using the argument `-Verbose` when starting the script will set verbose mode for hte script itself, not only the called functions.
+Add `"Verbose":true` or `Verbose=$true` to your file if you don't want to user the argument switch.

 ### Function debugging

-If you only need to get verbose printout from a specific function you can add `Function-Name:Verbose=$true` in any `dfp` file.
+If you only need to get verbose printout from a specific function you can add `"Function-Name:Verbose":true` in any `json` file, or `Function-Name:Verbose=$true` in any `dfp` file.

 ## The templates